-- 3. Click Manage this machine.

-- 4. Click Create backup plan.

-- By default, all disks of the machine are selected for imaging.
+- 1. Configure an NFS export domain as described in the "Preparation" (p.
+44) section. - 2.
+Double-click the Acronis Backup icon on the desktop. - If the machine is running Linux, you must be logged on as the root user.
+If you are logged on as a non-root user, run the following command: - sudo acronis console - 3.
+Click Manage this machine. - 4.
+Click Create backup plan. - 5.
+By default, all disks of the machine are selected for imaging.
 If you need to exclude a disk, under What to back up, click Items to back up and clear the check box near the disk.
 For more details about the exclusion, see "Considerations before migration" (p.
-45).

-Details.
+42). - Details.
 In addition, you can use the Show exclusions control to exclude files.
 Do not try to use this control to exclude disks.
-It works at a file level.

-- 6. Under Where to back up, click Location.
+It works at a file level. - 6.
+Under Where to back up, click Location.
 In the opened window: - a.
 Specify the location where to save the image.
 For more details about the location, see "Considerations before migration" (p.
-45). - b.
+42). - b.
 [Optional, but recommended] In the Name box, enter the image name.
 It could be the name of the machine being imaged. - c.
 Click OK. - 7.
 In Backup scheme, select Manual start. - 8.
 Click Show backup type, validation, convert to virtual machine. - 9.
 In Convert to virtual machine, select Convert. - 10.
 By default, the current machine will perform the conversion.
 If you have selected a network share as the image location, you can click Browse and select another machine with the agent.
 Specify the credentials to access the machine. - 11.
 Click VM type, select Save as files of the VM type that I select to the folder that I specify, and then select Red Hat Enterprise Virtualization in the tree.
 Click OK to confirm your selection. - 12.
 Click Storage, and then do the following, depending on the machine's operating system: